LinkWellNodes/Documentation/docs/services/jobs/Direct-Request-Guide.md

 10. After a brief waiting period (typically less than a minute) which is highly dependent on the block time of the network, network congestion and the API endpoint response time, your data should be available in your smart contract!

 #### Direct Request Via Manual Function Execution
 The following diagram demonstrates the request workflow when manually calling your smart contract's request function using an IDE such as [Remix](https://remix-project.org/#:~:text=JUMP%20INTO%20WEB3,teaching%20and%20experimenting%20with%20Ethereum.).
-Please note that the workflow on the left (testnets) is virtually the same workflow as on the right (mainnets) with the exception of deploying your contract to a mainnet and funding it with LINK tokens before making a request.
-Please see our [Public Mainnet Job Listings](/services/jobs/mainnets/Mainnets) for our job listings and pricing!
+Please note that the below diagram represents two separate workflows.
+The workflow on the left (testnets) is virtually the same workflow as on the right (mainnets) with the exception of deploying your contract to a mainnet and funding it with LINK tokens before making a request.
+Please see our [Public Mainnet Job Listings](/services/jobs/mainnets/Mainnets) for our jobs and pricing!

 ![dr-workflow](/images/CL_DR_Model.png)